 - Consider leaving a legacy… so your cherished values live on.

 Focus on the psychological and emotional benefits, rather than the financial ones.
-(Sure, there may be income, gift and estate tax benefits, but that’s usually not the primary motivator for legacy gifts – so get to them later).
+(Sure, there may be income, gift and estate tax benefits, but that’s usually not the primary motivator for nonprofit legacy gifts – so get to them later).

 I like to talk with donors about paying it forward.